marmelab/react-admin/docs/Tutorial.md

 ## Creation and Edition

-An admin interface is usually for more than seeing remote data - it's for editing and creating, too.
+An admin interface is about displaying remote data, but also about editing and creating.
 Admin-on-REST provides `<Create>` and `<Edit>` components for that purpose.
-We'll add them to the `posts` resource:
+Add them to the `posts` script:

 ```js
 // in src/posts.js